SuperPWA/super-progressive-web-apps/readme.txt

 * Date:
 * UI Improvement: Added admin notice with a link to settings page on plugin activation.
 * New Feature: Support for theme-color
+* UI Improvement: Added check for HTTPS and a notice if the website is not served over HTTPS

 = 1.1.1 =
 * Date: 30.January.2018